This article is one by a special guest author – Dr. Shirley Powell.

 So many times when struggling with weight issues, we put ourselves down or get frustrated because our image doesn’t fit the world’s standards.

-However, the Take Back Your Temple way is to see yourself through God’s eyes, anchor yourself in his love, and then strive to become a good steward concerning your body’s care from that loving position rather than one of discouragement and defeat.
+However, the Take Back Your Temple way is to see yourself through God’s eyes, anchor yourself in His love, and then become a good steward concerning your body’s care from that loving position rather than one of discouragement and defeat.

 Dr. Powell’s article too exhorts you to see yourself through God’s eyes and will make a powerful impact on your confidence.
 Prepare to be blessed by the message she has to share!